ni/nimble/packages/nimble-components/src/wafer-map/specs/features/hover.md

     }
 ```

-This rectangle will be hidden when no highlight events are triggered, and will be displayed above the canvas element when they are by changing internal wafer map state of the `hoverOpacity` property.
+This rectangle will be hidden when no hovering events are triggered, and will be displayed above the canvas element when they are by changing internal wafer map state of the `hoverOpacity` property.

 The rectangle will be resized based on the die dimensions calculated for the input and the zoom transform and influenced by changing the internal `hoverWidth`, `hoverHeight` properties.